asingh272024S/asingh272024S.github.io/docs/index.md

     * Library printing services.
     * Select off-campus restaurants that accept Hokie Passport payments.

 If you frequently eat on campus, Dining Dollars offer better value due to the discount.
-However, Hokie Passport funds provide more flexibility for non-dining expenses..
+However, Hokie Passport funds provide more flexibility for non-dining expenses.

 ## Checksheets
 Checksheets allow you to determine what courses you need to take to complete your degree.
-It provides a cohesive list of the classes that are to be taken in each semester to get your degree.
+The Checksheets page provides a cohesive list of the classes that are to be taken in each semester to get your degree.

 Visit the Registrar's [Checksheets page](https://www.registrar.vt.edu/graduation-multi-brief/checksheets.html) to access the different checksheets available in Virginia Tech.